fastai/course-v3/docs/gradient_tutorial.md

 ### Step 4: Restart your Notebook
 Click Start to pick up where you left off, and/or choose a different VM type on which you'd like to run your Notebook.
 This can be extremely useful when you want to start on a lower-end machine type and then move to a more powerful GPU.
 Also, sometimes the GPU type that you started the notebook on will be unavailable, in which case you can easily fire it up on a different GPU.

----

-The Compute Type of your Notebook can be changed when you start it.
-What this means for you is that you can prepare your work inexpensively and add a GPU when you're ready to run your model/algorithm.

 ![](./images/gradient/restartNotebook.png)